“Discover your abilities and use them”

 - Intelligence NCO

-In order to apply the academic courses effectively, the Academy uses the following supporting assets:
+In order to apply the academic courses effectively, the Academy used the following supporting assets:

-There are four (4) workshops equipped with modern equipment.
+There were four (4) workshops equipped with modern equipment.

 - Informatics workshop